Acetaminophen may do no good for flu

-(Reuters Health) - Acetaminophen, which treats minor aches and pains and reduces fever, may not have an effect on the flu virus or its symptoms, according to a new study.
+(Reuters Health) - Acetaminophen may not have an effect on the flu virus or its symptoms, according to a new study.

 International guidelines, including those of the British Infection Society, recommend anti-fever drugs like acetaminophen (also known as paracetamol) as they may help and are unlikely to cause harm.
 But the authors of the new study found that four daily doses of the medicine did neither good nor harm.

-In theory, reducing fever – which is an adaptive response to infection – could actually worsen flu, according to coauthor Irene Braithwaite of the Medical Research Institute of New Zealand in Wellington.
+In theory, reducing fever, the adaptive response to infection, could actually worsen flu, according to coauthor Irene Braithwaite of the Medical Research Institute of New Zealand in Wellington.

 The researchers had expected that acetaminophen would reduce adults’ fevers, “resulting in higher levels of influenza virus for longer periods, and therefore worse symptoms of the flu for longer,” Braithwaite told Reuters Health by email.